Chinese Car Brands

 BYD Logo

 BYD Auto is a subsidiary brand of BYD Co., Ltd. Their common three-letter name stands for Build Your Dreams.
-The parent company was founded in 1995 and has long been involved in the production of cell phone batteries.
+The parent company was founded in 1995 and has long been involved in producing cell phone batteries.
 In 2002, it acquired the bankrupt Tsinchuan Automobile Co Ltd to get a license to produce passenger cars.
 Thus began the story of BYD Auto, known for its gasoline, electric, and hybrid vehicles.
-The lineup includes SUVs, sedans, minivans, hatchbacks, buses, vans, and trucks.
+The lineup includes SUVs, sedans, minivans, hatchbacks, buses, and trucks.

 Great Wall